sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ## Adding A New Portfolio

 In this section, you will learn how to add a new portfolio page.
-Once you create a new portfolio, you may add projects to it in the next section.
+Once you create a new portfolio, you may add projects to it in the [Adding a New Project](#adding-a-new-project) section.

 1. Create a new top-level directory using the URL you want for your portfolio.
 For example, the `fine-art/` directory corresponds to the portfolio at [https://sophiaceleste.com/fine-art/](https://sophiaceleste.com/fine-art/).
 2. Add an empty `index.html` file to the directory you created in Step 1.